sophdubs/sorting-visualizer/README.md

 - User is prompted to select a sorting algorithm if they click the sort button without a selection

 ## Known Issues:
 - Not all sorting algorithms are implemented yet.
-For now, selecting these algorithms has been disabled.
+For now, selecting the unimplemented algorithms has been disabled.

 ## Upcoming Features:
 - Finish implementation of Quick Sort, Merge Sort, Heap Sort and Count Sort.